Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 More details and rumors about the Beatles’ live TV show project

-The story about a Beatles’ live TV show project had been developing since September 1968.
-Early November, it was announced that The Beatles would play three successive nights and record a live TV show, from December 14 to 23, 1968.
+The story about a Beatles’ live TV show project began to unfold in September 1968.
+In early November, it was announced that The Beatles would play three successive nights and produce a live TV show from December 14 to December 23, 1968.

 It’s unfortunate that all the publicity came out about doing live shows when it did.
 We were only thinking about it vaguely, but it kind of got out of hand.